 After a stagnant period due to the worldwide economic recession, the economy of Belize has shown signs of a steady recovery as from 2013, in an environment of low inflation.
-Recent data by the Statistical Institute of Belize show steady GDP increases and a declining unemployment rate the last of 2010.
+Recent data by the Statistical Institute of Belize show steady GDP increases and a declining unemployment rate currently the last of 2010.

-In 2014 the active insured population grew significantly, yielding a coverage rate two thirds the employed labour force.
-The inception of a self-employed scheme as from 1 March 2003, although on a voluntary basis in the first phase, does not have a material incidence in the total active insured population, due to a frozen level of voluntary participation.
+As from 2014 the active insured population has been increasing significantly, yielding a coverage rate of two thirds the employed labour force.
+The inception of a self-employed scheme as from 1 March 2003, although on a voluntary basis in the first phase, does not have a material incidence in the total active insured population, due to a stagnant level of voluntary participation.